winston0410/vim-tutorial/tutorial.md

   3. Now type	 :s/thee/the/g	   meaning substitute globally on the line.
      This changes all occurrences on the line.

----> thee best time to see thee flowers is in thee spring.
+---> the best time to see the flowers is in the spring.

   4. To change every occurrence of a character string between two lines, type   :#,#s/old/new/g    where #,# are the numbers of the two lines.